Frequently Asked Questions

 I see people for both long and short therapy.
 The duration will depend on the nature of the problem and ,of course, how much time you have available.
 I suggest a minimum of 6 sessions.
 Long term therapy can last several years.

 What happens if I cannot make my appointment?

 Missed sessions will be charged at the usual rate.

 How do I know that the service is confidential?

-I am a registered member of BACP and an accredited member of COSRT, BCP and UKCP and I comply with their strict codes of confidentiality.
+I am an accredited member of COSRT, BCP and UKCP and I comply with their strict codes of confidentiality.